Endeictic/Scriptzzb/README.md

-# Scriptery
+# Loggers
-A place where I place scripts.
+A place where I place logging (not ip's github.) scripts.